ashutosh229/JobPortal/README.md

 # Projects
-This is the repository which contains my projects and other type of codebases related to the skills which i have
+This is the repository which contains my projects and other type of codebases related to the skills which i have.